givingifts/matching-engine/README.md

 ## Contributing

 You're very welcome to contribute to this project!
 Please note that this project uses [ktlint](https://github.com/pinterest/ktlint) to ensure consistent code.
-It runs with `./gradlew clean build`, but you can also run it independently using `./gradlew ktlintCheck`.
+It runs with `make build`, but you can also run it independently using `make run`.

 ## License

 Distributed under the  AGPL-3.0 License.
 See `LICENSE.md` for more information.

-### TODO List (PRs welcome!)
-- Tests for each stage
-- General cleanup
-- Separate matching groups into batches that can be sent to different instances to speed up bigger groups like US